 Resonance in a pipe, overtones.

-A whirly tube (a tube of corrugated plastic) is whirled in circles at different speeds producing resonance at different pitches, along with overtones.
+A whirly tube (a tube of corrugated plastic, also known as a corruga tube) is whirled in circles at different speeds producing resonance at different pitches, along with overtones.

 - Whirly tube

 - Details of the whirly tube can't be seen in a large lecture hall, but the sound can be clearly heard.

 - The pitch emitted by the whirly tube depends on how quickly you whirl it.
 Pitch does not increase linearly, but jumps by discrete intervals.

 - If you practice in advance, you can play "Taps," a song played at military funerals.